PMDCollab/Sunkern/README.rst

 Sunkern
 =======

-A Discord Bot for creating Discord issues.
+A Discord Bot for creating Github issues.